-Your stereo will need a 3.5mm round auxiliary input in order to use this adapter (it connects to your non-Bluetooth receiver using this 3.5mm port).
+Your stereo will need a 3.5mm round auxiliary input to use this adapter (it connects to your non-Bluetooth receiver using this 3.5mm port).

 Because of the way vehicles are wired (including an RV's 12-volt electrical system), there is a problem with ground loop noise (a bunch of static) when you use this type of Bluetooth adapter.

-Are you using an Echo in your RV?
-Comment below and let us know your steup and what your experience has been with it!
+Comment below and let us know your setup and what your experience has been with it!

-Camp on, people!
+Camp On, people!

 Camp Addict co-founder Marshall Wendler brings his technical expertise to help explain RV products in an easy to understand fashion.
 Full-time RVing since April 2014, Marshall loves sharing his knowledge of the RV lifestyle.